zarf-dev/zarf/docs/components.md

 ## Further reading

-For more detail&mdash;like which components are required vs. those which are merely on by default&mdash;there's no better place to check than the source: [zarf.yaml](../zarf.yaml).
+For more detail&mdash;like which components are on/off by default&mdash;there's no better place to check than the source: [zarf.yaml](../zarf.yaml).